QMK: Repeat Key

 switch (keycode) {

-case MY_MACRO: return MY_MACRO; // Define MY_MACRO as its own reverse.
+case MY_MACRO: return MY_MACRO; // MY_MACRO is its own alternate.

 }